renuy/docs-cluster-essentials/deploy.md

 # Deploying Cluster Essentials v1.4.1

-This document describes how to install, upgrade, and uninstall Cluster Essentials v1.4.1.
+This topic tells you how to install, upgrade, and uninstall Cluster Essentials v1.4.1.

 ## <a id='supported-kube'></a> Supported Kubernetes versions